MV Nimbin: Ballina grounding

 The North Coast S.N.
-Company ordered their steamer Ulmarra, which was close by, to proceed to the Nimbin.
-It was hoped that she would be able to effect a salvage on the following morning's flood tide, as it should be powerful enough to tow the Nimbin off the sand if the Nimbin's position did not become worse during the night.
-Additionally the company ordered its steamer Arakoon to leave Sydney with Captain D W Gibson, of the Sydney Marine Underwriters' and Salvage Association, on board the latest salvage gears being taken to Ballina by Captain Gibson on the Arakoon.
+Company ordered their steamer Ulmarra, which was close by, to proceed to Nimbin.
+It was hoped that she would be able to effect a salvage on the following morning's flood tide, as it should be powerful enough to tow Nimbin off the sand if Nimbin's position did not become worse during the night.
+Additionally the company ordered its steamer Arakoon to leave Sydney with a representative of the Sydney Marine Underwriters' and Salvage Association, with the latest salvage gears being taken to Ballina by Arakoon.

-After being aground on the beach for 24 hours the Nimbin was successfully refloated under her own power about 9:15am Tuesday, 23 February.
+After being aground on the beach for 24 hours Nimbin was successfully refloated under her own power about 9:15am 23 February.
 The cargo was intact but a quantity of oil was pumped from the tanks.
 The company's vessel Ulmarra, which had been ordered to the scene, was standing by, and had a tow line aboard, but her assistance was not required.
 The dredge Tethys from Ballina also stood by.
-Sea anchors had been placed some distance to seaward, and were secured with lines to the Nimbin.
-When the tide was at flood, the Nimbin's motors were started, and she hauled on the anchors, and soon slid off the sand.
-The salvage gear had been taken to the Nimbin on Monday night.
-After picking up the gear the Nimbin proceeded on the Richmond River, safely negotiating the bar.
+Sea anchors had been placed some distance to seaward, and were secured with lines to Nimbin.
+When the tide was at flood, Nimbin's motors were started, and the vessel hauled on the anchors, and soon slid off the sand.
+Nimbin proceeded on the Richmond River, safely negotiating the bar.
 She then commenced to discharge her Sydney cargo.
-The Ulmarra proceeded to the Clarence River.
-Captain Raymer of the Nimbin stated that the vessel was travelling at half speed in a heavy haze, which was hanging low over the sea, when the stranding occurred.
+Ulmarra proceeded to the Clarence River.
+The captain of Nimbin stated that the vessel was travelling at half speed in a heavy haze, which was hanging low over the sea, when the stranding occurred.
 He said that no damage had been done to the vessel.

-The steamer Arakoon, which had been loaded with a quantity of salvage gear and had dispatched from Sydney late on Monday night to assist the Nimbin, was advised the same morning that the Nimbin had been refloated by a message sent from the lighthouse-keeper at Seal Rocks.